1u0n/sf-movies/README.md

   - OpenStreetMap's [Nomitanim](http://nominatim.openstreetmap.org) open service
 - nodejs
 - express
-- gulp, babel for builds
+- gulp, webpack, babel for builds
 - mocha, jsdom for tests

-## See it live
-you can have a look at the [live demo](http://128.199.150.245/sf-movies)

 ## Build it
 clone or download this repo, and in the new folder execute: